Optimally Integrating Ad Auction into E-Commerce Platforms: Necessary Example and Tables

-In this section, we will give an example to illustrate that both GMV and revenue will be better if we consider organic results and sponsored advertisements at the same time, compared with the mode of fixed slots of ad items in advance. \begin{example} We consider the mainline of one search-result page setting with 10 slots for items.
+\begin{example} We consider the mainline of one search-result page setting with 10 slots for items.
 The click-through-rates (CTRs) of these 10 slots are from 0.1 to 1 with the same gap.
 There are total 10 candidates, 3 sponsored advertisements and 7 organic items .
-The detailed numbers of bids and volumes are shown in Table \ref{GSP}, where the ids of items are ranked by the volume.
+The detailed numbers of bids and volumes are shown in Appendix, Table \ref{GSP}, where the ids of items are ranked by the volume.

 In Table \ref{GSP}, we fix the top 3 slots for the ads and run the GSP mechanism, that is, if an advertiser wins, she only need to pay the lowest price that can keep the current slot.
 Then we rank the rest organic items by GMV, obtaining the outcome of the conventional pattern.
 The GMV and revenue in this setting are 451.3 and 21.9.